awsdocs/aws-cpp-developer-guide/doc_source/examples-sqs-messages.rst

 -----------------------------

-After receiving a message and processing its contents, delete the message from the queue by sending the message's receipt handle and the queue URL to the |sqsclient| class :methodname:`DeleteMessage` member function.
+After receiving a message and processing its contents, delete the message from the queue by sending the message's receipt handle and the queue URL to the |sqsclient| class :functionname:`DeleteMessage` member function.

 **Includes**